There are a lot of design guides that structural engineers use that are available on the world wide web.

 This manual is getting a little bit long in the tooth (old) because it was first published in 1998 and republished in 2003.
 But you know what, if you are looking for an introduction to residential concrete structures (ie residential footings and slabs and residential suspended slabs) in Australia it is required reading and I can’t believe it is still free.

-The only downside is that the latest version of AS2870 has adjusted site classifications to create a H1 site and H2 site form what was simply a Class H site.
+The only downside is that the latest version of AS2870 has adjusted site classifications to create a H1 site and H2 site from what was simply a Class H site.

 Otherwise there is a lot of information in here that, as a junior structural engineer, you will be expected to know (preferably on day one).